forestryio/novela-hugo-starter/README.md

 Import your site in [Netlify](https://netlify.com)

 1. Create a new site in Netlify and import your repository.
-2. Set the build command to: `hugo --minify`
+2. Set the build command to: `hugo --gc --minify`
+3. Set the publish directory to: `public`
+4. Make sure to set `HUGO_VERSION` to 0.55.0 or above (tested with 0.62.2)
 3. Set the publish directory to: `public`

 That's it, now your site gets deployed automatically on `git push` or when saving documents from Forestry.